samarthj/AUR/README.md

 - [namcap](https://wiki.archlinux.org/title/namcap) for sanity checks

 ### No longer in use (but very helpful in the early stages)

 - [aurpublish](https://github.com/eli-schwartz/aurpublish) for the releases to AUR.
-These our now managed by my own github action.
+These are now managed by my own github action.